 Almost always these abandoned children are the offspring of vice.The Dream

 The offspring of a liaison between a bald head and a bank account.The Devil's Dictionary

 The offspring of pride, and lust, and avarice, it is indigenous to the world.The Works of Whittier, Volume VII (of VII)

 He seemed to have a wild, shy look, like the offspring of an untamed, animal.The Works of Whittier, Volume V (of VII)

 - the immediate descendant or descendants of a person, animal, etc; progeny

 Old English ofspring "children or young collectively, descendants," literally "those who spring off (someone,)" from off + springan "to spring" (see spring (v.)).
 The figurative sense is first recorded c.1600.

-The progeny or descendants of a person, an animal, or a plant considered as a group.
+- The progeny or descendants of a person, animal, or plant considered as a group.